How Well Do Latent World Models Understand Partially Observable Safety Constraints?: Related Works

-\para{Latent World Models} A predominant approach in world modeling is to train a state representation and dynamics model using observation-reconstruction based objectives \cite{ha2018world, hafner2019learning, zhou2024dino}.
-These approaches learn to predict latent states conditioned on observations and actions such that the predicted state is sufficient for reconstructing future observations.
-However, it has been argued that these reconstruction-based objectives force the model to attend to irrelevant details in the observations, motivating the design of world models which operate on a more minimal representation by training with inverse dynamics learning \cite{efroni2022provably, lamb2022guaranteed} or reward prediction \cite{tian2023toward, hansen2024tdmpc2, huang2022action}.
-We address a complementary question of whether the high-dimensional observations used to train the latent state are sufficient to identify safety failures, and how insufficiency in this representation can undermine the reliability of downstream latent-space safe controllers.
+\para{Latent World Models} A predominant approach for latent world modeling is to train a state representation and dynamics model using reconstruction-based objectives \cite{ha2018world, hafner2019learning} or pretrained foundation model encoders \cite{zhou2024dino}.
+These methods may force the model to attend to irrelevant details in the observations, motivating the design of world models which operate on more minimal representations via inverse dynamics objectives for learning a model of the agent's dynamics~\cite{efroni2022provably, lamb2022guaranteed} or reward prediction ~\cite{tian2023toward, hansen2024tdmpc2, huang2022action} to learn a minimal representation suitable for model-based reinforcement learning.
+We address a complementary question of whether the observations suitably shape the latent representation to encode safety-relevant quantities to be used for downstream safe control.